tinysearch/tinysearch/README.md

 This will recursively go through all text files (".txt" and ".md") in `/path/to/blog/posts` and create a static index from them.
-Afterwards, it will create the WASM file and the JavaScript glue code thanks to [wasm-pack].
+Afterwards, it will create the WASM module and the JavaScript glue code thanks to [wasm-pack].

 ## Maintainers